farukulutas/Exercises/Python Bot Advanced Clicker(GUI)/README.md

 :star: Add sleep time.

-:new: For example, when you add "sleep15", the application will run time.sleep(15) for 15 seconds when it comes to that step.
+:new: E.g, when you add sleep15, the application sleeps for 15 seconds when it comes to that step, that is, it runs time.sleep(15).

 # Requirements